CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

    - Select a storage account type for development → choose **Use Azure Storage for remote storage** and select **storage<inject key="Deployment ID" enableCopy="false"/>** → then select the name of the storage **input** container.
 Press **Enter** to confirm.

-   - Select how your would like to open your project → choose **Open the project in the current window** from the dropdown menu.
+   - Select how you would like to open your project → choose **Open the project in the current window** from the dropdown menu.

 1. In VS Code, navigate to the function's **requirements.txt** file.
 This file defines the dependencies for your script.
 Add the following Python packages to the file and click on ` Ctrl + S ` :